tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 <!--more-->

-In fact, you can even develop such a scheme from first principles, arriving at a deterministic signature scheme, commonly known as "Schnorr Signatures".
+In fact, you can develop such a scheme from first principles, arriving at a deterministic signature scheme, commonly known as "Schnorr Signatures".
 I'll be trying to demonstrate that in this post.
-I hope this shows that this signature system was too obvious to be patented.
+I hope to show that this signature system was too obvious to be patented.

 That being said, I am not a lawyer.